-Palliative care in the United States grew largely out of the hospice movement.
+Palliative care in the U.S. grew largely out of the hospice movement.
 As life expectancy has increased and the number of individuals with chronic, advanced, or serious illness continues to rise, so has the need for care that is targeted towards improving quality of life (QoL) through relief of physical and psychological symptoms associated with life-threatening illnesses.
 Palliative care was initially and continues to be offered predominately in the inpatient setting.
 However, due to the growing recognition of perceived barriers related to access, many feel that the next step in the evolution of palliative care is expansion of services into the outpatient setting.
-Individual health systems have begun to identify ways to expand access through programs focused on providing palliative services beyond the hospital setting to the outpatient clinic, office, and community- and home-based environment.
-This movement is intended to meet the needs of the growing number of patients that would benefit from palliative care services throughout the course of illness and care continuum.
-Figure ES1 on the following page, taken from Clinical Practice Guidelines for Quality Palliative Care, outlines the progression of palliative care.
+Individual health systems have begun to identify ways to expand access through programs focused on providing palliative services beyond the hospital setting in outpatient clinics, offices, and community- and home-based environments.
+This movement is intended to meet the needs of the growing number of patients who would benefit from palliative care services throughout the course of illness and care continuum.4 Figure ES1, taken from Clinical Practice Guidelines for Quality Palliative Care, outlines the progression of palliative care.1